 1. Create strong passwords: you’ve probably seen this one again and again, but it bears repeating.
 The strongest foundation for your own protection is to use long, diverse and complex passwords.
 We recommend using a password generator/manager like 1Password, or else Chrome and Safari both have in-built password managers that make the process a whole lot easier.

 2. Use two-factor authentication: it’s increasingly common for apps to offer two-factor authentication (2FA) as an extra-layer of protection on top of your password.
 Our advice: take that offer.
-CoinJar provides automatic (think Google Authenticator) 2FA on account logins, while our app offers a biometric security feature such as FaceID/TouchID when you open the app or try to send large amounts of crypto.
+CoinJar provides automatic SMS or TOTP (think Google Authenticator) 2FA on account logins, while our app offers a biometric security feature such as FaceID/TouchID when you open the app or try to send large amounts of crypto.

 3. Keep your software up-to-date: older software is easier for hackers to break into.
 Setup auto-updates on your computer and phone and always keep your browser updated to the latest version.